fauzanalghifary/notes/ai/ai-engineering/sharing-session.md

   - I use this AI SDK from Vercel.
   - This is really streamlining my process of building AI application.
   - One of the benefit is I can changing the model provider, like OpenAI, Anthropic, Google Gemini, without changing my code too much.
-  - The other benefit is I can just specify the schema here, so the LLM ouput will always follow this structured.
+  - The other benefit is I can just specify the schema here, so the LLM output will always follow this structured.
   - For example.
   - I found that in 99% of the case, it works as expected.
   - So yeah, I think this is really helpful.

 # 5. Tool Calling

-- This is short section.

 ## CLAUDE.AI TOOL CALLING